laiba356/Foodie/README.md

 ## User Authentication:
 Sign In/Sign Up: Secure login and registration functionality to create and manage user accounts.
-User profile data is stored in the SQLite database and fetched dynamically to display personalized information.
+User authentication (sign-in and sign-up) is handled using Firebase, while user profile data is stored locally in the SQLite database and fetched dynamically to display personalized information.

 ## Main View:
 Displays product categories and a list of products dynamically filtered by the selected category.